 - The overlay should have the transforming handles on it.
 Click on one corner to resize it to the size you want and move it to where ever you want on your image.

 - With the overlay layer selected, change the blending mode to screen.
 All of the black background disappears and you have your words on your image.

-- Now, with the overlay layer still selected, right click on the layer itself in the Layers panel and scroll down to flatten to flatten your image.
+- Now, with the overlay layer still selected, right-click on the layer itself in the Layers panel and scroll down to flatten your image.

 I hope all of this makes sense.
 If you have any questions or if I need to clarify anything, please leave a comment below.
 Thanks for stopping by …